Bringing Family to Brazil: Family Reunion Visa Complete Guide

-Guide to bringing family to Brazil: spousal visas, dependent children, same-sex partners, civil unions, documentation, Polícia Federal process.
+Complete guide to bringing family to Brazil: spousal visas, dependent children, same-sex partners, civil unions, eligible family members, financial proof, consular vs in-country applications, documentation, and Polícia Federal process.

-Brazil’s immigration law allows foreign nationals residing in Brazil to sponsor family members for residence visas.
+Brazil’s immigration law, governed by Lei nº 13.445/2017 (the Migration Law), allows foreign nationals residing in Brazil to sponsor family members for residence visas.
 This includes spouses, dependent children, dependent parents, and in some cases, extended family.
-The family reunion process is less complex than work visa sponsorship but still requires careful documentation.
+The family reunion process, regulated by Decreto nº 9.199/2017, is less complex than work visa sponsorship but still requires careful documentation and an understanding of which family members qualify, what financial proof is sufficient, and whether to apply from a consulate abroad or from within Brazil.

-Key principle: If you’re a Brazilian resident (on work, investor, or other visa), you can bring family to join you through the family reunion process.
+Key principle: If you are a Brazilian resident (on work, investor, marriage, or other visa), you can bring family to join you through the family reunion process.
+The right to family reunification is explicitly protected under Art.
+37 of Lei 13.445/2017, which recognizes the right of immigrants to family life as a fundamental principle.

 1. Spouse (Married Legally)